akoen/portfolio/content/posts/tr-flores/index.md

 After another short paddle, we arrived at White Sand Cove, a sandy beach on Flores Island.
 Given that it was only mid-afternoon, Osa and I decided to explore.
 Others told of a natural spring on the shoreline that someone had fashioned into an outdoor pool, only a few kilometres away.
 It proved to be well hidden, but after almost four hours of searching we managed to find it.

-The water was tepid and crystal-clear, perfect for washing.
+The water was tepid and crystal-clear:

 {{<figure src="2021-08-05_17-25-43_DSC03040_EDIT.jpg" caption="A remote spring-fed pool on the shoreline of Matilda Inlet.">}}